-The Value of an Associate’s DegreeMarch 21, 2017 The right education and training can make a big difference when applying for a job.
+The Value of an Associate’s DegreeFebruary 15, 2019 The right education and training can make a big difference when applying for a job.
 Some jobs require a certain level of education, while for others, education may be preferred but not mandatory.
 And in some cases, no particular education is required.

 When unemployment is high, and therefore job seekers are abundant, employers are likely to require more education than in times of low unemployment, when fewer individuals are looking for work.
 Planning ahead and obtaining education beyond high school can support your career path and make you less vulnerable in economic downturns.

 Workers with more education have lower unemployment rates and earn more than workers with less education.
-While the unemployment rate for Oregon residents ages 25 to 64 with less than a high school diploma averaged 13.4 percent from 2011 to 2015 according to American Community Survey, those with an associate’s degree or some college had an unemployment rate of 8.4 percent.
-On average from 2011 to 2015, Oregon workers with less than a high school diploma earned an average of $20,273 per year.
-Workers with an associate’s degree or some college saw their median earnings at $30,940 per year.
+While the unemployment rate for Oregon residents ages 25 to 64 with less than a high school diploma averaged 9.6 percent from 2013 to 2017 according to American Community Survey, those with an associate’s degree or some college had an unemployment rate of 5.9 percent.
+On average from 2013 to 2017, Oregon workers with less than a high school diploma earned an average of $22,143 per year.
+Workers with an associate’s degree or some college had median earnings of $32,408 per year.

 Getting an education takes time, money, and effort.
 You, like many others, may have asked yourself at some point if getting postsecondary education was worth it.
 Maybe you considered an associate’s degree at one point.
 An associate’s degree is typically a two-year degree and is often offered through community colleges.
-Other private for-profit and nonprofit institutions, including some vocational schools and technical colleges also offer associate’s degrees.
+In fact, in the 2015-2016 school year, two-thirds of associate’s degrees were awarded at public, two-year colleges.
+Other private for-profit and nonprofit institutions, including some vocational schools and technical colleges, also offer associate’s degrees.

 Many students choose to complete the first two years of requirements toward their bachelor’s or advanced degree at a community college in order to save money in their overall education costs.
-In the 2016-2017 school year the average tuition cost for an Oregon resident to attend a community college was $4,983, compared with $9,302 at one of Oregon’s public universities and $31,738 at a private college in Oregon.
-During the 2013-2014 school year, 15,700 first-time full-time students received financial aid from federal, state, local, and institutional grants, loans and other aid at Oregon community colleges.
+In the 2018-2019 school year the average tuition cost for an Oregon resident to attend a community college was $5,461, compared with $10,208 at one of Oregon’s public universities and $35,195 at a private college in Oregon.

 In addition, many students enroll at community colleges to acquire further skills and facilitate a change in an academic or occupational field.
 Other students attend community colleges to pursue opportunities for promotion, advancement, or higher salary.
 In other cases, students enroll for personal interest or leisure.